On Selection of Cross-Section Averages in Non-stationary Environments: Introduction

-In all the cases above, we can estimate the factors by taking $K$ cross-section averages (CAs): $\widehat{\*F}=\overline{\*Z}=\*F\overline{\*C}+o_p(1)$, because CAs of the idiosyncratics are negligible under a wide range of empirically relevant assumptions (see e.g. \citealp{Pesaran2011a}).
-In Example 1, $\widehat{\*F}$ is used as an additional regressor to merely control for the factors, and subsequently $\+\beta$ is estimated with the least squares (LS), which constitutes the typical CCE estimator (see e.g. \citealp{Karabiyik2017}).
-In Example 2, only $\widehat{\*F}_\*x=\overline{\*X}$ is used as a regressor, while $\*F_\*y$ is controlled by bootstrap (see \citealp{stauskas2025handling}).
-In Example 3, the coefficient of $\widehat{\*F}$ itself matters for forecast evaluation (see e.g. \citealp{massacci2024forecasting}). \\
+It is possible to estimate unobserved factors in several ways, including the Principal Components (PC) method (see \citealp{bai2006confidence}) or diversified projections (see \citealp{fan2022learning}). \cite{Pesaran2006} suggests a simple and elegant way to proxy $\*F$ up to a linear transformation by taking cross-section averages (CAs): $\overline{\*Z}=\frac{1}{N}\sum_{i=1}^N\*Z_i=\widehat{\*F}=\*F\overline{\*C}+o_p(1)$, because CAs of the idiosyncratics are negligible under a wide range of empirically relevant assumptions (see e.g. \citealp{Pesaran2011a}).
+This is enough to estimate $\*F$ in DCE and forecasting settings.
+In interactive effects, the CCE estimator of $\+\beta$ is then simply the least squares (LS) estimator augmented with $\overline{\*Z}=\widehat{\*F}$ as an additional regressor. \\